Scaled Composites: Early projects

-Although their role was not widely publicized, Rutan and John Roncz, who had provided aerodynamics support to a number of previous Rutan projects including Starship, helped design, and Scaled manufactured, the double slotted wing mast for the Stars & Stripes catamaran for Dennis Conner's entry in the 1988 America's Cup.
+Although their role was not widely publicized, Rutan and Roncz, who had provided aerodynamics support to a number of previous Rutan projects including Starship, helped design, and Scaled Composites manufactured, the double slotted wing mast for the Stars & Stripes catamaran for Dennis Conner's entry in the 1988 America's Cup.

 SpaceShipOne

 The company announced in April 2003 that it was working on a privately funded spacecraft, in an attempt to win the Ansari X PRIZE for the first private crewed spaceflight.
 This experimental rocket-powered spacecraft was given the name SpaceShipOne.
 On December 17, 2003, they announced SpaceShipOne's first supersonic flight, the first flight of its kind by a privately funded aircraft.
 SpaceShipOne successfully made this flight, reaching 68000 ft and 930 mph (Mach 1.2).
 The craft was taken aloft by the White Knight carrier aircraft.
 On the same day, Paul Allen, one of the founders of Microsoft, confirmed publicly the rumors that he was the angel investor behind the SpaceShipOne venture.

 On April 1, 2004, the U.S. Department of Transportation issued the company what it called the world's first license for a sub-orbital crewed rocket flight.
 The license was approved by the Federal Aviation Administration's Office of Commercial Space Transportation, which has backed licenses for more than 150 commercial launches of uncrewed launch vehicles in its 20 years, but never a license for crewed flight on a sub-orbital trajectory.
 The Mojave Airport, operating part-time as Mojave Spaceport, is the launch point for SpaceShipOne.
 SpaceShipOne performed the first privately funded human spaceflight on June 21, 2004.
-Flight 16P on September 29, 2004 and Flight 17P on October 4, 2004 won the X-Prize for Scaled Composites and SpaceShipOne.
+Flight 16P on September 29, 2004, and Flight 17P on October 4, 2004, won the X-Prize for Scaled Composites and SpaceShipOne.

 Stratolaunch Carrier Aircraft

 Scaled Composites Model 351 (nicknamed the "Roc") was built for Stratolaunch Systems to provide a platform from which air-launch space missions can be staged.

-In August 2015, Scaled Composites president Kevin Mickey stated the company has so far assembled "roughly 200,000 pounds of composite structure" for the vehicle and if put on a football field, "its wingtips would extend beyond the goalposts by 15 feet on each side."
+In August 2015, Scaled Composites president Kevin Mickey stated the company had so far assembled "roughly 200,000 pounds of composite structure" for the vehicle and if put on a football field, "its wingtips would extend beyond the goalposts by 15 feet on each side."

-Each of the twin fuselages of the aircraft is 238 ft long and will be supported by 12 main landing gear wheels and two nose gear wheels.
-It will require 12,000 feet of runway to lift-off.
+Each of the twin fuselages of the aircraft is 238 ft long and is supported by 12 main landing gear wheels and two nose gear wheels.
+It requires 12,000 feet of runway to lift-off.